Case Study

 for a Historic Brand

-Founded in 1938, Dardano’s is a beloved family-owned shoe retailer based in Denver, Colorado — known for quality footwear and a deeply personal in-store experience.
-When the pandemic hit, their reliance on physical foot traffic became an existential risk.
+Founded in 1938, Dardano’s is a beloved family-owned shoe retailer in Denver, Colorado — known for quality footwear and a deeply personal in-store experience.
+When the pandemic erased their foot traffic, that reliance on physical retail became an existential risk.

 View Live Site

-E-commerce UX Research Information Architecture Conversion Optimization Desktop & Mobile Brand Design Front-End Development
+E-commerce UX Research Information Architecture Conversion Optimization Brand Design Design Systems

 An Outdated Site Failing